jerzykopinski/DiD-Trade/README.md

 ## Project Overview

 This study investigates the impact of economic sanctions imposed in the years 2022-2024 on trade between EU countries and Russia.
-Using the **Difference-in-Differences (DiD)** methodology and trade data from **Eurostat Comext**, the analysis focuses on the direct effects of sanctions on trade flows.
+Using the **Difference-in-Differences (DiD)** methodology and trade data from **Eurostat EasyComext**, the analysis focuses on the direct effects of sanctions on trade flows of EU countries.
+Study further investigates shifts in EU countries trade patterns and the circumvention of sanctions.

 Code was compiled using **R** and **STATA**.
-Data comes from the public **Eurostat COMEXT** database.
+Data comes from the public Eurostat database (https://ec.europa.eu/eurostat/comext/newxtweb/).

 ---